cayce-msx/msxpp-tools/MegaSD-partition/readme.md

 ### error handling
 Errors are printed to screen, unless option `/Q` is provided.

-A DOS2 user error code is also returned:
+Under DOS2, a user error code is also returned:
 * 1 (silent): an error situation that led to showing usage instructions
 * 2 (silent): invalid input or mismatch with disk configuration
 * 3 (silent): internal error